awsdocs/amazon-kendra-developer-guide/doc_source/API_GoogleDriveConfiguration.md

 Required: No

  ** ExclusionPatterns **   <a name="Kendra-Type-GoogleDriveConfiguration-ExclusionPatterns"></a>
-A list of regular expression patterns that apply to the path on Google Drive\.
-Items that match the pattern are excluded from the index from both shared drives and users' My Drives\.
-Items that don't match the pattern are included in the index\.
-If an item matches both an exclusion pattern and an inclusion pattern, it is excluded from the index\.
+A list of regular expression patterns to exclude certain items in your Google Drive, including shared drives and users' My Drives\.
+Items that match the patterns are excluded from the index\.
+Items that don't match the patterns are included in the index\.
+If an item matches both an inclusion and exclusion pattern, the exclusion pattern takes precedence and the item isn't included in the index\.
 Type: Array of strings
 Array Members: Minimum number of 0 items\.
 Maximum number of 100 items\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 150\.
 Required: No

  ** FieldMappings **   <a name="Kendra-Type-GoogleDriveConfiguration-FieldMappings"></a>
-Defines mapping between a field in the Google Drive and a Amazon Kendra index field\.
-If you are using the console, you can define index fields when creating the mapping\.
-If you are using the API, you must first create the field using the `UpdateIndex` operation\.
+Maps Google Drive data source attributes or field names to Amazon Kendra index field names\.
+To create custom fields, use the `UpdateIndex` API before you map to Google Drive fields\.
+For more information, see [Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.
+The Google Drive data source field names must exist in your Google Drive custom metadata\.
-Type: Array of [ DataSourceToIndexFieldMapping ](API_DataSourceToIndexFieldMapping.md) objects
+Type: Array of [DataSourceToIndexFieldMapping](API_DataSourceToIndexFieldMapping.md) objects
 Array Members: Minimum number of 1 item\.
 Maximum number of 100 items\.
 Required: No

  ** InclusionPatterns **   <a name="Kendra-Type-GoogleDriveConfiguration-InclusionPatterns"></a>
-A list of regular expression patterns that apply to path on Google Drive\.
-Items that match the pattern are included in the index from both shared drives and users' My Drives\.
-Items that don't match the pattern are excluded from the index\.
-If an item matches both an inclusion pattern and an exclusion pattern, it is excluded from the index\.
+A list of regular expression patterns to include certain items in your Google Drive, including shared drives and users' My Drives\.
+Items that match the patterns are included in the index\.
+Items that don't match the patterns are excluded from the index\.
+If an item matches both an inclusion and exclusion pattern, the exclusion pattern takes precedence and the item isn't included in the index\.
 Type: Array of strings
 Array Members: Minimum number of 0 items\.
 Maximum number of 100 items\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 150\.